 The most popular season to visit the city is during its summer, roughly from June to late August.
 This is when the majority of visitors step off flights to Ottawa.

 Rates of Ottawa flights can fall in the spring and autumn as temperatures and weather are unpredictable.
 Heavy snow has been known to fall as late as May.
 However, there is still much to do in the city: most attractions are open year round and there are annual events and festivals taking place.
-Check the events and festivals page of the Ottawa city website for detailed information.

 Winter time (November through February) is the least popular time to visit Ottawa.